armin-ch/techBlog/README.md

 ## Description

 This is a CMS-style blog site similar to a Wordpress site, where developers can create an account, login using encrypted passwords, and publish blog posts for other users to see.
+The front end is very basic bootstrap, most of the code is backend functionality.

 ## Installation